-- a) Demonstrate through words and actions the spirit of sportsmanship, sports leadership, and ethical conduct. - b) Treat others with respect and refrain from negative or disparaging remarks or conduct. - c) Not knowingly place themselves in a situation that could give rise to a conflict between personal interests and the interests of CSC.
-For the purposes of this policy, conflict of interest is defined as "a situation where CSC Participant, or the entity with which he or she is affiliated, has a real or perceived competing interest with CSC's activities.
-This competing interest may result in a CSC Participant, or the entity with which a CSC Participant is affiliated, being in a position to benefit from the situation or in CSC not being able to achieve a result which would be in the best interest of CSC".
-When a "conflict of interest" situation arises, it should be declared, and CSC's Participant is to abstain from further discussion or voting on that topic. - d) Respect and comply with the UCCMS at all times and not be part of nor participate in any behavior that is considered UCCMS Prohibited Behaviours such as, but not limited to.
-Maltreatment or Discrimination. - (A) Not be part of nor participate in any behaviour that constitutes harassment, including Maltreatment as defined in the UCCMS.
+- Demonstrate through words and actions the spirit of sportsmanship, sports leadership, and ethical conduct. - b) Treat others with respect and refrain from negative or disparaging remarks or conduct. - Not knowingly place themselves in a situation that could give rise to a conflict between personal interests and the interests of CSC.
+Full policy and details outlined in CSC's Conflict of Interest Policy. - d) Always respect and comply with the CSSP Rules and UCCMS and not be part of nor participate in any behavior that is considered UCCMS Prohibited Behaviours such as, but not limited to, Maltreatment or Discrimination. - (A) Not be part of nor participate in any behaviour that constitutes harassment, including Maltreatment as defined in the UCCMS.
 Harassment is defined as improper conduct by an individual, that is directed at and offensive to another individual in the workplace, including at any event or any location related to work, and that the individual knew or ought reasonably to have known would cause offence or harm.
 It comprises objectionable act(s), comment(s) or display(s) that demean, belittle, or cause personal humiliation or embarrassment, and any act of intimidation or threat.
-It also includes harassment within the meaning of the Canadian Human Rights Act (i.e. based on race, national or ethnic origin, colour, religion, age, gender, sexual orientation, marital status, family status, disability and pardoned conviction).

-- (B) Not be part of nor participate in any behaviour that is considered bullying.
+It also includes harassment within the meaning of the Canadian Human Rights Act (i.e. based on race, national or ethnic origin, colour, religion, age, gender, sexual orientation, marital status, family status, disability and pardoned conviction). - (B) Not be part of nor participate in any behaviour that is considered bullying.
 Bullying is usually seen as acts or verbal comments that could "mentally" hurt or isolate a person in the workplace.
 Sometimes, bullying can involve negative physical contact as well.
 Bullying usually involves repeated incidents or a pattern of behaviour that is intended to intimidate, offend, degrade or humiliate a particular person or group of people.
-It has also been described as the assertion of power through aggression. - e) Comply at all times with the bylaws, policies, rules, and regulations of CSC, as adopted and amended from time to time, including complying with any contracts or agreements executed with or by CSC. - f) Report any incident, in a timely manner, even if the individual is not directly involved in an incident but who is a witness to any incident that contravenes the bylaws, policies, rules and regulations of CSC has a duty to report the incident.
+It has also been described as the assertion of power through aggression.

+- e) Always comply with the bylaws, policies, rules, and regulations of CSC, as adopted and amended from time to time, including complying with any contracts or agreements executed with or by CSC. - f) Report any incident, in a timely manner, even if the individual is not directly involved in an incident but who is a witness to any incident that contravenes the bylaws, policies, rules and regulations of CSC has a duty to report the incident.